lrcortizo/javaee-app-social-network/README.md

 The app will be a 'single-page' app, but by using [ngRoute](https://docs.angularjs.org/api/ngRoute) in order to simulate a 'multi-page', back button compatible site.

-We will start with the `main.html` file, called `index.html`.
+We will start with the root HTML file, called `index.html`.
 Here is an example:

 ```html
 <!DOCTYPE html>